 If you’ve picked up this story, don’t bother reading it.
 Just put it down and go about your day, reading books, or playing games.
 Go and do something while you still can, when someone won’t control you and watch you do it.

 The worn down clock in the middle of the town struck 4 as the small girl walked down the middle of the deserted road.
-The air wore a blanket of black fog and she wrapped her ragged coat around her legs as the breeze whipped her tiny figure.
+Above her, the air wore a blanket of black fog and she wrapped her ragged coat around her legs as the breeze whipped her tiny figure.
 She recited the alphabet as she walked around streets toward her apartment, careful not to stand on the glass and rubbish that painted the streets.

 “Lucy?”
 Her mother called to her.